Rethinking Generalization in Few-Shot Classification: Related work

 \section{Related work}

 Over the past few years, the family of few-shot learning (FSL) has grown diverse and broad.
 Those closely related to this work can be categorized into two groups: metric-based methods~\cite{ma2021learning,ma2021adaptive,simon2020adaptive, snell2017prototypical,vinyals2016_miniimagenet,ye2020fewshot,Zhang_2020_CVPR} and optimisation-based methods~\cite{finn2017model,lee2019meta,nichol2018first,rusu2018meta, zintgraf2019fast}.
 Metric-based methods, such as ProtoNet~\cite{snell2017prototypical}, DeepEMD~\cite{Zhang_2020_CVPR}, and RelationNet~\cite{sung2018learning} aim to learn a class representation (prototype) by averaging the embeddings belonging to the same class and employ a predefined (ProtoNet and DeepEMD) or learned (RelationNet) metric to perform prototype-query matching.
-FEAT~\cite{ye2020fewshot} takes this a step further and uses a transformer head to adapt the features given the novel tasks, which results in a more adaptive method.
+FEAT~\cite{ye2020fewshot} and TDM~\cite{lee2022task} take this a step further and use attention mechanisms to adapt the extracted features to the novel tasks\ignore{, resulting in a more adaptive method}.
 Our method instead fully utilizes the embeddings of local image regions (patch tokens)\ignore{encoded by the feature extractor}, preventing loss of information and supervision collapse occurring in the aforementioned prototype-based approaches (see supplementary material).

+Optimisation-based methods such as MAML~\cite{finn2017model} and Reptile~\cite{nichol2018first} propose to learn a set of initial model parameters that can quickly adapt to a novel task.
+However, updating all model parameters is often not feasible given large backbones and only few labeled samples during inference.
+To alleviate this so-called meta-overfitting problem, CAVIA~\cite{zintgraf2019fast} and LEO~\cite{rusu2018meta} propose to learn and adapt a lower dimensional representation that is mapped onto the network.
+Our method is inspired by such lower-dimensional adaptation strategies and learns a tiny set of context-aware re-weighting factors online for each novel task without requiring higher-order gradients, resulting in a flexible and efficient framework.

+\textbf{Self-supervised learning for FSL}.
+Although self-supervised learning is underrepresented in the context of few-shot learning, some recent works~\cite{gidaris2019boosting, mangla2020charting, su2020does} have shown that self-supervision via pretext tasks can be beneficial when integrated as auxiliary loss.
+S2M2~\cite{mangla2020charting} employs rotation~\cite{gidaris2018unsupervised} and exemplars~\cite{dosovitskiy2014discriminative} along with common supervised learning during the pre-training stage.
+CTX~\cite{doersch2020_crosstransformers} demonstrates that SimCLR~\cite{chen2020simple} can be combined with supervised-learning tasks in an episodic-training manner to learn a more generalized model.
+In contrast, FewTURE demonstrates that the self-supervised pretext task (\ie, Masked Image Modelling ~\cite{atito2021sit,bao2021_beit,li2021mst,he2021masked,pathak2016context,tan2021vimpac,zhou2021_ibot}), can be used in a standalone manner to learn more generalized features for few-shot learning on small-scale datasets.